From the Collaborative Bond and Money Market Data Portal

 The term MTN can sometimes mean that the instrument was issued under the legal terms and conditions of a Medium Term Note Programme.
 However, MTN programmes are not restricted to just issuing notes with a medium term.
 MTN programmes exist in a wide range of formats both within international markets as well as within domestic markets, like f.e. a BMTN programme in France. (see definition of the term market)

 In capital market data analysis it is therefore recommendable to look beyond the segmentation of markets by mere security type and instead focus on the actual term and structure of the instrument.
 However, a distinction between CP, CD and Bills as instruments of the below 1 year money markets and Bonds, Notes and MTNs as instruments of the over 1 year bond markets seems fair.

-Based on available data, on the 1st of January 2016, the size of the MTN, Notes and Bond market was USD24.8tn through 95,430 instruments.
+Based on available data, on the 7th of December 2017, the size of the MTN, Notes and Bond market was USD37.3tn.

 For information on issues in the Debt Instrument Market, please use the Instrument search tool.

 For information on the current size of the Debt Instrument Market, please use the data sheet tool.